muaz-khan/WebRTC-Experiment/RTCMultiConnection/docs/ios-android.md

 </widget>
 ```

-# Use RTCMultiConnection-v3
+# Use RTCMultiConnection

-> This section explains how to integrate RTCMultiConnection-v3 for both iOS and Android apps.
+> This section explains how to integrate RTCMultiConnection for both iOS and Android apps.

 Download and link [`RTCMultiConnection.js`](https://github.com/muaz-khan/RTCMultiConnection/tree/master/dist/RTCMultiConnection.js):